 The Angel of Tombstone

-Described by her biographer as "Pretty as a Victorian cameo and, when necessary, tougher than two-penny nails," the extraordinary Nellie Cashman wandered frontier mining camps of the 1800s seeking gold, silver and a way to help others.
-Throughout the West, she was variously known as the Frontier Angel, the Saint of the Sourdoughs, the Miner's Angel, the Angel of the Cassair and the Angel of Tombstone.
+Described by her biographer as "Pretty as a Victorian cameo and, when necessary, tougher than two-penny nails," this extraordinary woman wandered frontier mining camps of the 1800s seeking gold, silver and a way to help others.
+Throughout the West, she was variously known as the Frontier Angel, the Saint of the Sourdoughs, the Miner's Angel, the Angel of the Cassiar and the Angel of Tombstone.

 Born in Queenstown, County Cork, Ireland, about 1850, Nellie Cashman emigrated to the United States in the 1860s and settled in Boston.
 While working as bellhop in a prominent Boston hotel, she is said to have met and chatted with General Ulysses S. Grant, who urged her to go west.